webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Abilities/Improved-Monster-Bane.md

 ---
 aliases:
-- "Improved Monster Bane"
+  - Improved Monster Bane
 tags:
   - Compendium/CSRD/en/Abilities
   - Ability
   - Ability/Enabler
   - Ability/Cost/NA
   - Ability/Tier/Mid
   - Ability/Categories/Meta
 ---

 ## Improved Monster Bane
 >**Enabler**

 When you inflict damage to creatures more than twice as large or massive as you, you inflict 3 additional points of damage.
 Enabler.